holepunchto/pear-docs/README.md

 Pear makes it possible to build, share and extend P2P applications using common Web and Mobile technology.

-Herein is everything needed to create unstoppable, zero-infrastructure P2P applications for Desktop, Terminal & Mobile.
+Herein is everything needed to create unstoppable, zero-infrastructure P2P applications for Desktop, Terminal (soon) & Mobile (soon).

 Welcome to the Internet of Peers
 &nbsp; _– Holepunch, the P2P Company_